rubyonjets/jets/docs/_docs/function-properties.md

 end
 ```

-## Class Wide Function Properties
+## Class-wide Function Properties

-Class wide function properties set in the same class file and with a prefix of `class_`.
+Class-wide function properties set in the same class file and with a prefix of `class_`.

 ```ruby
 class PostsController < ApplicationController